allmaps/allmaps/packages/render/README.md

 #### resetMapRemoveColorOptions

-Reset the 'remove color options' of a map
+Reset the remove color options of a map

 ##### Parameters